Nuuanu Park Place

 Multiple listings (9 of 16 current MLS entries) include the ACWIUN inclusion, and at least one public remark explicitly notes a "brand new window AC unit."
 While agents sometimes copy/paste checklist items, the combination of frequent checkbox inclusion and an explicit remark across listings provides strong evidence that some units in the building have window AC units.

 The building is very likely concrete.
-Current MLS data shows 14 of 17 listings with construction_materials='CONCRE', and the public remarks do not conflict with that classification.
-This appears to be consistent MLS data rather than a one-off agent copy-paste issue.
+MLS data is highly consistent at 15 of 18 listings showing construction_materials='CONCRE', while the public remarks do not specifically mention construction type but also do not raise any contradiction.
+This appears to be stable MLS information rather than a copy-paste feature claim.

 No analysis available